numery009/numery009-Springboot-Thymeleaf-Web-CRUD-Docker/README.md

 8) run mvn clean, mvn install and build the SpringBoot Web image and push in docker-hub.
 9) Run the command "docker-compose up -d" again.
 6) Hit all the URL localhost:8080 in the browser.

+# Note
+If we down the container we need to perform the same task again.
+Because each time Mysql container obtain the different        ip.